Yes. You must ensure your visa is stamped upon entry to the UK. Your visa must be stamped with your date of entry to activate it.

 As part of the process, you may also be interviewed.
 The interviewee will be looking to show that your English is up to the required standard (without the need for an interpreter).
 They may ask you about why you chose to study in the UK and at GCU in particular, and some information about your chosen subject area.
 You may also be asked about your life and family at home, and your immigration history (particularly if you have been to the UK before).
 To find out what to expect during the interview if you are called for one, please view our page on Credibility Interviews.

-You should apply in the country where you are living.
+You should ensure you apply in the country where you are living.
 In this context, "living" somewhere means that you are there lawfully for a reason other than for a short-term visit.
 You can also apply in any other country whose passport you hold.
 It is important to consider that if you are applying in a country where you do not hold nationality, you may be asked to prove your immigration status for that country.

 If there is no suitable Visa Applicant Centre (VAC) in the country you are currently living in, you should make your application to the appropriate application post as designated on the Home Office website.